godotengine/godot-docs/tutorials/3d/3d_antialiasing.rst

 at the same time, without introducing potential ghosting artifacts.

 The downside of SSAA is its *extremely* high cost.
-This cost generally makes SSAA difficult to use for game purposes, but you may still find supersampling useful for :ref:`offline rendering <doc_creating_movies>`.
+This cost generally makes SSAA difficult to use for gameplay purposes, but you may still find supersampling useful for :ref:`offline rendering <doc_creating_movies>`.

 Supersample antialiasing is performed by increasing the